 Galaktoboureko is a great Greek dessert with crispy perfection.
 Take a mouthful bite of Galaktoboureko and let your mouth be filled with its juices.
 This age old Greek dessert is made of crispy phyllo sprinkled with melted butter.
 Greeks use the most creamy custard & scented syrup to increase the taste of this food by many folds.

 12. Greek Salad (Choriatiki)

 Greek salad is a must have for Greeks with almost every meal.
 Choriatiki are made of tomatoes, olives, cucumber and a large piece of feta cheese and served undressed.
 Dressing is left at person’s choice hence all restaurants serve vinegar, salt, pepper and olive oil with the salad.
 With the tradition of being a starter, Greek salad can also be a great side dish.

 Gyros are an economical meal choice and so yummy!
 When the meat is roasted vertically and turning on the spit it is known as Gyro.
 Wait, it is not done yet.
 Slices of gyro are then placed in pita with various taste enhancers including sauce, onions, lettuce, tomatoes and potato chips.

 . . .

-You will be surprised by the deliciousness of such humble food especially when you are looking for no dairy, no butter and egg free dessert.
+You will be surprised by the deliciousness of such humble food especially when you are looking for a no dairy, no butter and an egg free dessert.
 Halva is a great combo of four ingredients: oil, semolina, sugar and water.
 You will be mesmerized by the taste of these four ingredients when combined.
 In simple words, halva is semolina pudding which is sweetened by syrup and studded with nuts.

 Recipe > Halva (A Greek Sweet Using Semolina)